Dzongu - A place blessed by god

 Dzongu being a nature's gift, scenic beauty and lifestyle blended with nature are the main attractions that you want to be looking for.

 Try trekking from Passingdang through fragrant bamboo groves till you reach the quaint village of Lingthem.
-From here you can get exceptional views of Kanchendzonga (incidentally the mountain is worshipped as a protector deity by the Lepchas).
-The village stands at the heart of the forest and has a monastery… interestingly a very ancient form of Nyingma Buddhism is followed here.
+It takes around 3 hours of trek.
+From here you can get exceptional views of the Dzongu valley and Kanchendzonga (incidentally the mountain is worshipped as a protector deity by the Lepchas).
+Lingthem village stands at the heart of the forest and has a monastery… interestingly a very ancient form of Nyingma Buddhism is followed here.
 If you visit the Lingthem village around December then you can experience the famous masked dances.

 View of Kanchenjunga from Lingthem